 Year-round hiking is plentiful in the Bellingham region.
-Combining the tails in the Mount Baker Snoqualmie National Forest, Chuckanut Mountains, North Cascades National Park, and Whatcom County, the regional’s has hundreds of miles of trials to explore.
+Combining the trails in the Mount Baker Snoqualmie National Forest, Chuckanut Mountains, North Cascades National Park, and Whatcom County, the regional’s has hundreds of miles of trails to explore.
 The City of Bellingham also offers an extensive system of hiking trails through city parks and greenways, where both water and mountain views are plentiful.